SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: SafeMERGE Results and Ablations

-We show the progression of merged LoRA layers vs. fine-tuning performance vs. harmfulness (DirectHarm) in Figures \ref{fig:safemerge_llama_gsm8k_1} and \ref{fig:safemerge_qwen_gsm8k_2} for different thresholds in Llama-2 and Qwen-2 models on GSM8K, respectively.
-We observe that merging all LoRA layers, i.e. $\tau = 1$, converges to the performance of full linear model merging.
-We also observe that merging as few as 8 layers already leads to a significant decrease in harmfulness.
+Fig.~\ref{fig:safemerge_threshold_analysis_llama2_gsm8k}--\ref{fig:safemerge_threshold_analysis_qwen2_gsm8k} illustrate how the number of merged LoRA layers, task utility, and harmfulness (Direct-Harm) vary with different cosine similarity thresholds \( \tau \) for Llama-2, Llama-3.1, and Qwen-2 models fine-tuned on GSM8K.
+As \( \tau \) increases, more LoRA layers are merged, improving safety at the cost of task utility.
+In particular, merging all LoRA layers (\( \tau = 1 \)) converges to the performance of full linear merging between the fine-tuned and safety-aligned models.
+Notably, merging as few as eight layers already leads to a substantial reduction in harmfulness across all models.
+Overall, thresholds around \( \tau = 0.7 \) yield the most balanced trade-off between task utility and safety, where SafeMERGE merges 28 layers for Llama-2, 29 for Llama-3.1, and 34 for Qwen-2/2.5.
+However, selecting the optimal threshold cannot be done in isolation, as it depends on the weighting factors discussed next.